Articles & Features

 But most of all, the 1960s and 1970s were the years of architecture collectives, utopian groups that saw architecture as an instrument of political, social, and cultural critique.

 Among the best known, Archizoom and Super Studio in Italy, Ant Farm in San Francisco, and especially Archigram in the UK.
-The latter, formed in London in 1961, employed unusual media and formats, such as collages, zines, comic strips and radical statements to spread the vision of pop, high-tech, consumerist cities.
-Their work was mainly imaginative and provocative, and their playful and dynamic cities like Plug-in City and Instant City had no presumption of actual realisation.
+The latter, formed in London in 1961, employed unusual media and formats, such as collages, zines, comic strips, and radical statements to spread the vision of pop, high-tech, consumerist cities.
+Their work was mainly imaginative and provocative, and their playful and dynamic cities like Plug-in City and Instant City had no presumption of actual realization.

 Utopian Architecture.
 Instant city (1969) by Archigram.